Upstarts/editor.js-kit-ios/README.md

 }
 ```

-In case if you'd like to mix EJ blocks with some other cells, use `EJCollectionRenderer`.
+In case you'd like to mix EJ blocks with some other cells, use `EJCollectionRenderer`.
 It provides you with more flexibility, here's how to use it:

 1. Repeat steps 1-3 from the guide above.

-2. Create a renderer:
+4. Create a renderer:
 ``` swift
 lazy var renderer = EJCollectionRenderer(collectionView: collectionView)
 ```

-3. Implement and assign collection's data source and delegate methods.
+5. Implement and assign collection's data source and delegate methods.
 ``` swift
 ///
 extension ViewController: UICollectionViewDataSource {